Testing requirements for close contacts and COVID-19 cases

 If you would like to know more about COVID-19, or feel that you have some symptoms, please call your local SA Aboriginal Community Controlled Health Service (PDF 696KB).

-There is no cost to Medicare eligible patients for COVID-19 testing if you are tested at SA Health or Primary Health Network (PHN) facilities.
+There is no cost for COVID-19 testing if you are tested at SA Health or Primary Health Network (PHN) facilities.
 This excludes pre-travel tests.